diaahassouna/masri-writing/README.md

 Every sound maps to exactly one symbol and every symbol to exactly one sound.
 No ambiguity, no exceptions.

 **2. No numerals — ever.**
 The numeral `3` for ع and `7` for ح are not Masri.
 They break text search, they exclude non-Arabic readers, and they are a historical workaround, not a system.
+Digits like `3`, `4`, `5`, `7`, `8`, `9` are accepted only as *input* shorthand from Franco — Masri's actual output never contains a numeral.

 **3. Keyboard-first.**
 Every Tier 1 symbol is typeable on any standard Latin keyboard with no special software.
 The backtick `` ` `` for ع is always available — it's the top-left key on your keyboard.